 While I love to get crafty with my kids and get elbow deep in art projects, let’s face it — it is virtually impossible to ever really clean up glitter, which can so easily and quickly get embedded in your carpet fibers and don’t even get me started on play dough- it has been banned from my house!
-That is why this Do it yourself Terrarium is the perfect craft!
+That is why Get Crafty with this DIY Terrarium is the perfect craft!

 Pebbles /polished stones

 You can use the Paint pens and Tissue paper and Elmers glue sticks to decorate your glass bowls

 A container that looks large when not filled with plants and soil suddenly has little room for accessories when planted.
 Look for accessories, including animal figurines that are less than 2 inches long for larger terrariums and ½ to 1 inch long for smaller terrariums.
 This container is a clear glass bowl from the craft store.

 Ideal terrarium plants like high humidity and low light.
 Table ferns, polka dot plants, Selaginella, Croton, Alternanthera, and Ficus plants all fare well in terrariums.
 Because terrariums are so small, look for plants in 1-inch pots or plants in larger pots that can be split into smaller pieces.

 Use a sterilized seedling mix or potting soil in a terrarium to prevent fungal problems.
 A small bag from the houseplant section of the garden center is enough for this project.
 It uses a few cups of soil, at most.

 Get Crafty with this DIY Terrarium Step by Step Directions:

 1. Fill the bottom of the container with ½ to 1 inch of rocks.